ahmednawazkhan/guides/snmp/creating-custom-mib.md

 `.1.3.6.1.4.1.53864.1.1`

-snmptranslate is just the parser.
-The mib file is not yet loaded. to load the mib file every time `snmpd` starts, add
+`snmptranslate` is just the parser.
+The mib file is not yet loaded.
+To load the mib file every time `snmpd` starts, add

 `+mibs +GET-LATEST-SIGNALS-MIB`